Anviking/Chromatism/README.md

 This is the beginning of a syntax highlighting `UITextView` for iOS.
 Currently it only knows about Obj-C. Previously Chromatism used a combination of `CoreText` and `UITableView` for performance, but luckily that is not needed anymore.

+**Chromatism is currently unstable, changing quickly and without test-coverage.**

 ![](http://anviking.com/img/chromatism_black.png)

 How to add Chromatism to your application: